Apellun/Django-Ads-Service/README.md

 <p>This is a Django API for a service where users can create ads, view each other's ads and comment on them.
 The API is built with Django Rest Framework and Djoser with a custom user model.</p>

-<i>Note: The requirements.txt file is so extensive because recently, after updating Django, I encountered an error while launching the API.
-So just in case I have updated all packages and put them into requirements, to make sure that the API runs correctly.</i>

 <p> <b>To launch:</b>
 <br>1.
 Copy the repository to your computer
 <br>2.
 You need to insert the following environment variables into the example.env file: